 Acadian's forest planning and operations for the NB Timberlands and management of the Crown Timber License have been third-party certified to the SFI program since 2000 and the Maine Timberlands have been third-party certified since 2011.
-In 2021, NB Timberlands successfully completed a SFI surveillance audit conducted by SAI Global and Maine Timberlands successfully underwent a SFI surveillance audit conducted by NSF Strategic International Registrations.
-Third party sustainable forestry audits are conducted annually as either surveillance audits or full recertification audits.
+In 2022, NB Timberlands successfully completed a SFI recertification audit to the 2022 SFI Program Standard conducted by NSF International Strategic Registrations, Ltd. and Maine Timberlands successfully underwent a surveillance audit conducted by NSF International Strategic Registrations, Ltd. to the 2022 SFI Program Standard.
+Third party sustainable forestry audits are conducted annually as either surveillance audits or full re-certification audits.
 Third party certifications provide the public, Acadian's customers, and environmental groups with knowledge that the assets are well managed in accordance with industry best practices.
 The SFI program is a comprehensive system of principles, objectives, and performance measures that provide Acadian's customers and the public assurance of the sustainability of its forests for current and future generations.
 This program includes requirements for the protection of wildlife, plants, soil and water quality.